Co-authored by James Clampffer, Deepak Majeti.

 - Lack ability to re-use complex types defined

-The support for complex data types is not very mature in most of the tools.
-An additional shortcoming that’s common across these tools is that they still run out of memory or processing.
+The support for complex data types is not very mature in many tools.
+An additional shortcoming that’s common is that many query engines run out of memory for processing when the complex data types are expanded, causing queries to fail.

 In the next post in this series, we’ll discuss what complex types are supported in Vertica, and how they are used.